vardigroup/DPMC/mcc/README.md

   - DPMC competes in Tracks 1 and 2 (unprojected counting).
   - ProCount competes in Tracks 3 and 4 (projected counting).
 - The preprocessor [pmc v1.1](http://www.cril.univ-artois.fr/KC/pmc.html) is used on all tracks.
+- In some instances of Track 4, non-show variables are weighted.
+  To overwrite these unintentional weights with 1, we use the option `dmc --wc=2`.

 --------------------------------------------------------------------------------